Top Family-Friendly Outdoor Adventures Near Asheville, NC

 You’ve heard of bird-watching, but let us put you on something else: elk watching!
 Since the National Park Service reintroduced native elk to the Great Smoky Mountains National Park, the herd has thrived and can be spotted hanging around in the Cataloochee Valley.
 Keep an eye out for local volunteers from the Elk Bugle Corps who can tell you all about the elk, and don’t forget your binoculars!
 While you’re in Cataloochee Valley, you can also take advantage of great hiking like the Little Cataloochee Trail.

 Now let’s go where the wood meets the rope.
-Treetops Adventure Park at the Adventure Center of Asheville offers five different adventure trails that allow you to choose just the right amount of difficulty.
-Boasting over 60 climbing, leaping, soaring challenges, this spot is perfect for burning off any pent-up energy your kids may have.
+Treetops Adventure Park at the Adventure Center of Asheville offers seven aerial trails with 77 elements, giving families plenty of ways to choose just the right amount of challenge while burning off any pent-up energy.
 The course obstacles reflect the free-wheeling character of Asheville with a flying kayak, “swingin’ hula hoops” and more.
 Adventurers as young as four are welcome to forge their path as long as they have a parent or guardian with them.

 Ver la versión en español aquí >>